chec/commerce.js/docs/04_Customers.md

 ## Send login token

-This endpoint helps to authenticate and resolve a customer in the merchant account by accepting an email address as an argument and send a one-click login email.
+This endpoint helps to authenticate and resolve a customer in the merchant account by accepting an email address as an argument and sending a one-click login email.
 The email contains a short-lived magic link for the user to access a protected route only permitted with the token.
 The `login()` method uses `POST v1/customers/email-token` to log a customer in to an authorized route to access the customers resource.
 The [method below](/docs/sdk/customers#get-access-token) will exchange the token for a JSON web token (JWT) which is scoped to that